The Dickies: Post A&M (1980–1989)

-Guitarist/keyboardist/saxophonist/drummer Chuck Wagon (born Bob Davis) released a solo recording, more synth pop than punk rock, entitled "Rock 'N' Roll Won't Go Away" (A&M, 1979).
+Guitarist/keyboardist/saxophonist/drummer Chuck Wagon (born Bob Davis) released a solo recording, more synth pop than punk rock, entitled Rock 'N' Roll Won't Go Away (A&M, 1979).
 Wagon, who was known for his energetic and entertaining antics at Dickies shows (such as running in a circle around his keyboard, or wearing an afro wig while playing saxophone), has been said to have become troubled over time, and dissatisfied with punk rock and the Dickies.
 He left the band at one point, planning to pursue his solo career, but reunited with the Dickies for a number of concerts.
 He committed suicide, shooting himself at his parents' home after a Dickies show, and died in a hospital the next day, on June 28, 1981.
-The LA Times has called this event "the most sobering moment in Dickies history."
+The Los Angeles Times has called this event "the most sobering moment in Dickies history."

 Wagon's death, and drug issues among surviving members, slowed down the Dickies initial momentum considerably starting the 1980s, with John Hewlett being fired as manager and the A&M contract expiring during this period.
 However, Phillips and Lee have kept the band playing and recording, at times sporadically, at other times more actively, until the present day, achieving venerable, "pop punk godfather" status along the way.

 During lulls between activity, the band would occasionally play locally around L.A. to earn a paycheck.
 But steadier work would come, supported by concerts on both US coasts (and occasionally in between), the UK, and elsewhere.
-In addition to work on several motion pictures, the band would, over time, record albums for labels like PVC Records (Stukas Over Disneyland), Restless Brand Records (Killer Klowns from Outer Space), Enigma Records (Second Coming), Triple X Records (Idjit Savant and Dogs from the Hare that Bit Us) and Fat Wreck Chords (All This and Puppet Stew).
+In addition to work on several motion pictures, the band recorded albums for PVC Records (Stukas Over Disneyland), Enigma Records (Killer Klowns from Outer Space, Second Coming), Triple X Records (Idjit Savant and Dogs from the Hare that Bit Us) and Fat Wreck Chords (All This and Puppet Stew).

-After having had their first two albums released within a 9-month span, there was a nearly four-year gap before the release of Stukas Over Disneyland (1983).
-The influential punk zine Maximum Rocknroll published an enthusiastic review of this album, with writer Steve Spinali asserting that "The Dickies' first vinyl in almost four years ranks up there near their previous funnypunk triumphs.
+After having had their first two albums released within a nine-month span, there was a nearly four-year gap to the release of Stukas Over Disneyland (1983).
+The influential punk zine Maximum Rocknroll published an enthusiastic review of this album.
+Writer Steve Spinali asserted that "The Dickies' first vinyl in almost four years ranks up there near their previous funnypunk triumphs.
 Most of the eight songs here veer toward amphetamine pop, with irresistible layered choruses to boot.... buoyant and entertaining as hell!"